 Lambeau Field.
 That section adds 7000 new seats, but doesn't reduce the season ticket waiting list too much.
 Whether you just need a pair of seats or a large group, any size order is not a problem.

-Call us for the best prices, whether you buy, sell, or upgrade your tickets today.
+Call us for the best prices, or game packages, whether you buy, sell, or upgrade your tickets today.
 You can also pick up your tickets in Green Bay on game day.

 Packers versus Bears